platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

    When you get to the part about installing dependencies, type `no`, as you add them in step 5.

-3. Clean up WordPress core
+3. Clean up WordPress core.

    Your existing installation of WordPress core is assumed to be in a subdirectory of your repository (often named `wordpress`).
    For Composer to manage WordPress, this subdirectory needs to be overwritten.